-In the UK there is a standard 3-year time limit within which you can file a work accident claim.
+In the UK there is a standard 3-year time limit for filing an accident at work claim.
 If you have not initiated legal proceedings within 3 years of suffering your injury at work, your case may be considered to be time-barred and you may not be entitled to any compensation.

 The 3-year deadline commences from the date that the accident occurred, or from the date on which you realised that your injury was associated with the workplace accident.
 The second clause is particularly useful in cases that have involved exposure to asbestos.
 This is because you might not find out for several years after exposure to asbestos that you have contracted mesothelioma, an asbestos-related disease.

-If the person dies while in the process of dealing with their work accident case, the 3-year deadline begins from the date of their death to allow their family time to continue with the claim.
+If the claimant passes away while in the process of dealing with their work accident case, the 3-year deadline begins from the date of their death to allow their family time to continue with the claim.

 Every personal injury compensation case has its own circumstances and will proceed differently depending upon these circumstances and the reactions of the employers.
 While some personal injury at work cases are settled amicably and within a matter of months, others can take several years.